Cryptonomic/Conseil/README.md

 Build Conseil as a fat JAR file using the 'Package' step above.

-Run this command using a script or as part of a service definition:
+Run this command using a script or as part of a service definition for Conseil:

 `java -Dconfig.file={path to custom config file} -cp {path to fat JAR file} tech.cryptonomic.conseil.Conseil`

+Then, run this command using a script or as part of a service definition for Lorre:

+`java -Dconfig.file={path to custom config file} -cp {path to fat JAR file} tech.cryptonomic.conseil.Lorre`

 See 'Custom Configurations' section for information about custom config files.